libroten/stranichnik/Notes/ARCHITECTURE.md

 - Do not allow moving a folder into itself.
 - Do not allow moving a folder into its own descendant.
 - Do not allow moving an item into the same parent.
-- Keep move operations centralized so SQLite persistence can later hook into one service-level operation.
+- Keep move operations centralized so persistence, search, encryption, and sync hooks can stay behind one operation path.

 ## Storage Boundary